You must be logged in to view this link.

 It is these circumstances which led to the meeting of the Republican electors on December 14, 2020, at the state capitol.
 While some electors correctly assumed there was no need to meet on that day due to the results of the election, others thought it was their responsibility to appear due to an email sent by the Trump Campaign setting forth the date, time, and location of the meeting.
 The author of the email admits it was a poor choice of words to indicate the need for secrecy regarding this meeting.
 He further states, he simply did not want “Republican activists” to celebrate before the matter was resolved.

 Evidence shows not all 16 Republican electors would be present on December 14, 2020, to vote for Donald Trump.
 It became necessary to find substitute electors to fill those positions.
-On the evening of December 13, 2020, Senator Jones was solicited via text message by a party leader to serve as an alternate elector.
+On the morning of December 13, 2020, Senator Jones was solicited via text message by a party leader to serve as an alternate elector.
 Jones expressed reservations in doing so and told the sender that he wanted to speak with his father who was an attorney.
-The evening before the meeting, Senator Jones did not commit to serving as an elector.
+The day before the meeting, Senator Jones did not commit to serving as an elector.

 On December 14, 2020, Senator Jones attended the meeting of the Republican electors and was asked to serve as a substitute for one of the absent electors.
 He asked the party leader to select someone else but eventually consented to serving as an alternate elector.